holwynn/Diario/readme.md

-## ElwynCMS
+## Elwynn

-A simple news portal (or online newspaper) system made in Laravel.
-It is basically like a blog but it is totally not a blog.
+A simple online newspaper powered by Laravel.